OtherRealms/Shot-Manager-Guide/index.rst

 Collection Overrides
 --------------------
 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/overrides.JPG
 Ensure that the Collection Overrides property is enabled.
+Only first level view layer collections are available.
 Currently material overrides are available per collection, per shot.
 Add and override and select collection, then add a material and slot.
 Override data is stored in the collections not shots, therefore can't be exported as a Json file or copied from another shot.
 Also editable in the Collections Inspector Node including overrides for all shots.